 Axon Framework is excellent software.
 Well-designed, thoroughly tested, and backed by a fantastic community.
-This article shares real-world experience implementing it without Axon Server: the challenges, the workarounds, and whether it's worth the effort.
+This article shares real-world experience running Axon Framework without Axon Server: the challenges, the workarounds, and whether going without Axon Server is worth the effort.

 The PostgreSQL Setup

 The documentation makes it sound simple: swap the event store, point to PostgreSQL, done.
+But when you're building enterprise-grade Spring Boot applications, the reality is far more complex.
 Here's what you actually need:

 Custom sequences, PostgreSQL-specific bytea types, complex indexes.
 And then you discover the default Hibernate dialect breaks with Axon's binary storage.